rocket-pool/old.docs.rocketpool.net/src/guides/atlas/solo-staker-migration.md

-# Convering a Solo Validator into a Minipool
+# Converting a Solo Validator into a Minipool

 ::: warning NOTE
 This page describes features that are currently in BETA and only apply to certain test networks.